 Intra-day update: rupee stable against US dollar

-The Pakistani rupee remained largely unchanged against the US dollar during the opening hours of trading in the inter-bank market on Tuesday.
+The Pakistani rupee remained unchanged against the US dollar during the opening hours of trading in the inter-bank market on Monday.

 In recent months, the domestic currency has largely been around 277-279 against the dollar as traders have an eye on some strong positive indicators.